TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 <br />

-This is not a problem, since if we import the "os" module we can execute a bash:
+This is not a problem, since if we import the `"os" module` we can `execute a bash`:

 <br />